EpiLink/EpiLink/docs/MaintainerGuide.md

 - [Get a user's true identity](Api.md#post-adminidrequest)
 - [Ban a user](Api.md#post-adminbanidpidhash), [get previous bans](Api.md#get-adminbanidpidhash) and [revoke them](Api.md#post-adminbanidpidhashbanidrevoke)
 - [Generate a GDPR report about a user](Api.md#post-admingdprreporttargetid)

+You can also disable administrative options in the [HTTP server configuration](#http-server-settings).

 !> **No front-end is provided for administrative actions.** We recommend that you get your `SessionId` from your browser and use the APIs manually.
 They are very simple to use.
 Also, note that all of what you see in the API page requires a `/api/v1` before the actual path, e.g. `/api/v1/admin/user/...` instead of just `/admin/user/...`.